Today's Articles

 Woodruff was a founding member of Spiral, a group of over a dozen Black artists who joined in New York City in 1962 to explore their common cultural experiences as Black artists.
 He proposed the name to suggest the group's need to reach broader circles.
 Woodruff was promoted to professor of education at New York University in 1957, and in 1967, the university honored him with a retrospective exhibition of his paintings.
 In 1966, he showed slides of his Amistad murals in Sierra Leone to descendants of the mutineers who made African and American history.

 In 1968, he retired from the university and was named Professor Emeritus.
 In the spring of 1979, the Studio Museum in Harlem held a retrospective of Woodruff's art, covering 50 years of his work.
-A true voice of American Civil Rights through his work Hale Woodruff died in 1980 at 80.
+Through his work, Hale Woodruff was a true voice of American Civil Rights.
+He died in 1980 at age 80.

 To be an Artist